gertruderose-tech/bash-shxdumper/README.md

-# sh.x dumper for bash, version 1.0
+# sh.x dumper for bash

 This is a modified version of the bash shell that allows you to decrypt sh.x (shc compiled) scripts.
 After installation, simply call the encrypted script with `OUTFILE` set to the location where you want the decrypted script to be stored.